OpenDDS/OpenDDS/docs/devguide/getting_started.rst

     Sect<2.1.1.4>

 In addition to ``@topic``, the set of IDL types OpenDDS can use can also be controlled using ``@nested`` and ``@default_nested``.
-Types that are "nested" are the opposite of topic types; they can’t be used for the top-level type of a topic, but they can be nested inside the top-level type (at any level of nesting).
+Types that are "nested" are the opposite of topic types; they can't be used for the top-level type of a topic, but they can be nested inside the top-level type (at any level of nesting).
 All types are nested by default in OpenDDS to reduce the code generated for type support, but there a number of ways to change this:

 * The type can be annotated with ``@topic`` (see :ref:`getting_started--identifying-topic-types`), or with ``@nested(FALSE)``, which is equivalent to ``@topic``.